Tesers/Analyze-AB-Test-Results/README.md

 # Analyze A/B Test Results

-This project was completed as part of the course requirements of **Udacity's Data Analyst Nanodegree** certification program.
+This project was completed as part of the **Udacity's Data Analyst Nanodegree** program.

 ### Overview